Magnetic moments of the octet, decuplet, low-lying charm, and low-lying bottom baryons in a nuclear medium

+Furthermore, in Ref.~\cite{Jones:1999rz} it is stated that for the method of measuring the ratio, ''Neither the beam polarization nor the polarimeter analyzing power needs to be known, which results in small systematic uncertainties.''
+The examples for the experiments mentioned above clearly demonstrate that the usefulness of measuring/calculating ratios of physical quantities.
+Another example is to extract the structure function ($F_2$) ratio of the bound to free nucleons, [$F_2^{\rm bound nucleon}/F_2^{\rm free nucleon}$], by measuring the corresponding cross section ratio (e.g. see Ref.~\cite{Bodek:1983qn,Seely:2009gt}), known as the ''EMC'' effect (ratios)~\cite{EMC}.

-Concerning the magnetic moments of heavy baryons with $c$ and/or $b$ quarks, some ambiguities arise in constructing the flavor-spin wave functions~\cite{Franklin:1981rc}.
-These are associated with the so-called ``quark order'', originating from the fact that the spin, isospin, SU(3) flavor symmetry, and the Pauli principle cannot help much.
+Concerning the magnetic moments of heavy baryons with $c$ and/or $b$ quarks/quark, some ambiguities arise in constructing the flavor-spin wave functions~\cite{Franklin:1981rc}.
+These are associated with the so-called ''quark order'', originating from the fact that the spin, isospin, SU(3) flavor symmetry, and the Pauli principle cannot help much.
 The possible different quark orders in the flavor-spin wave functions yield different results for the calculated magnetic moments.
-Based on the conclusion drawn for the quark order in Ref.~\cite{Franklin:1981rc}, we study the magnetic moments and the transition magnetic moments of the octet, low-lying charm, and low-lying bottom baryons with nonzero light quarks in symmetric nuclear matter.
+This is concerned for the $\Xi_{c,b}$ baryons in the present study.
+For these $\Xi_{c,b}$ baryons, the two lightest quarks ($u$ and $s$) or ($d$ and $s$) are taken as the first two quark antisymmetric pair denoted as $[u,s]$ or $[d,s]$ in the wave functions~\cite{Yu:2018yxl}, and thus the magnetic moments of $\Xi_{c,b}$ are given by $\mu_{c,b}$~\cite{Franklin:1981rc,Bernotas:2012nz} and nearly the same as those of the $\Lambda_{c,b}$.
+Thus, the free as well as the in-medium magnetic moments of the $\Xi_{c,b}$ are almost similar to those of the $\Lambda_{c,b}$ baryons as will be shown explicitly later.
+Then, although some issues exist for the quark order as discussed in Ref.~\cite{Franklin:1981rc}, we may assume the natural quark order as realized for the octet baryon sector, and study the magnetic moments and the transition magnetic moments of the octet, decuplet, low-lying charm, and low-lying bottom baryons with nonzero light quarks in symmetric nuclear matter.